 |Built-in photo editing||No, only through app||No|

 The Kodak Mini Shot doesn't offer microSD capabilities like the Polaroid Snap.
 Because of this, you can't store photos for offline use — at least not in the traditional sense.
 Thanks to its Bluetooth integration, the camera offers many more features.
-Specially designed for smartphone compatibility, the Kodak Mini Shot Camera works with the free Kodak app for iOS (opens in new tab) and Android (opens in new tab).
+Specially designed for smartphone compatibility, the Kodak Mini Shot Camera works with the free Kodak app for iOS and Android.
 In doing so, you can easily edit, share, save, and transfer images wirelessly across multiple devices.

 You can also use the app to add filters, borders, and other creative goodies with ease.
 These aren't just the images you took with the camera; it also includes pictures stored on your mobile device.
 Kodak's camera is also noted for offering a 1.7-inch LCD that you can use to snap the perfect shot (the Polaroid features a pop-up optical viewfinder).
 The camera also takes slightly bigger photos than the Polaroid model.

 The Polaroid Snap camera, besides offering microSD capability, uses Zink Paper that's also compatible with other instant cameras on the market, including the Polaroid Snap Touch and Polaroid Zip Mobile Photo Printer.
 This paper is easier to find in stores than the cartridges required for the Kodak Mini Shot.
 However, we don't find this too important since Amazon stocks both kinds of paper.

 Compatible photo printer cartridges for the Kodak Mini Shot are available in packs of 20, 30, and 50 prints.
 Each print costs around $0.70.
 Zink Paper for the Polaroid Snap, meanwhile, is also available in packets of 20, 30, and 50 prints.
 The price for the smaller prints is around $0.60 each.